Carbone (restaurant): Locations

 In 2015, a second Carbone opened in Las Vegas, located within the Aria Resort and Casino.
 A Miami location opened in January 2021.
 Carbone also has a location in Hong Kong.
 A location in Riyadh, Saudi Arabia was opened in November 2023.
-Carbone Riviera at the Bellagio hotel in Las Vegas is set to open in Fall 2025.
+Carbone Riviera at the Bellagio hotel in Las Vegas opened in Fall 2025.

 Reputation and ratings

 The New York Times food and restaurant critic Pete Wells first reviewed Carbone in 2013, giving it three out of four possible stars.
 The restaurant first received a Michelin star in 2013, when it was added to the 2014 edition of the Michelin Guide to New York City.
 However, it lost it in 2022.

 Carbone is known for its celebrity clientele.
 The Instagram account DeuxMoi frequently features information about celebrities dining at the restaurant.